ElementalMP4/Starling/README.md

 It is possible to use WSL for the linux component of this endeavour.
 Additionally, using an ARM-based computer *should* work, but as of yet it is not tested.

-Run `make -f os.make` to create the disk images.
+Run `make` to create the disk image.

 Assuming everything works, you can now load `Starling.img` into Qemu.